xuanvu/ScoreDiff/scorediff/sphinx/scorediff.rst

-If it seems like something is missing here, it's because a key signature was intentially omitted.
+If it seems like something is missing here, it's because a key signature was intentionally omitted.
 The have_same_key_signature method will treat this measure as an 'atonal' passage, and assign the key signature of this measure to be 'atonal'.
 This is done to give a musicxml writer more flexibility(and perhaps peace of mind),